awabom/3dprint/PrusaSlicer-SV04/README.md

 There is no need to select mode with the printer display - the gcode will set the printer into the correct mode automatically, based on the selected 'Printer' in PrusaSlicer.

+For normal single-color printing and dual-color printing: Use 'Dual' mode.
+I personally currently use the 'Beta' profile the most.
+By using only one extruder on the plate, the other extruder will be inactive during the print (So no Single 1/2 profiles are needed).

 For the "Copy Mode" and "Mirror Mode" presets, the two extruders are for setting different filament temperatures in PrusaSlicer.
 Do not attempt to define extruder for different objects on the plate!
 (I don't know what happens)

-The "Single Mode" and "Single Mode 2" printers differ only with a T0/T1 command to make the printer use the correct extruder.

 The print settings-presets are available in two versions: "With Scripts" and 'without'.
 The "With Scripts" versions use my extra post-processing scripts to improve things that PrusaSlicer does not currently handle well: